mikesturm/ed/todaycard.md

 # All You Need Is An Index Card

 The Today Card is a productivity system designed around the simplest of tools: a 3 x 5 index card.
 It’s a card that starts as a simple task list, but becomes a whole lot more.

+It's designed to start by focusing only on what you can do today to move you toward where you want to be, and it builds out from there.

 It's a way to motivate you to be more productive, as well as a way to measure your productivity each day.
 It does 3 simple but important things:

 - Acts as a physical source of **motivation** throughout the day